 04 of 04

-I love the way this tagine looks.
-It goes from stovetop to table and makes a simple, tasteful presentation.
+This flame top tagine goes from stovetop to table and makes a simple, tasteful presentation.
 The flame top tagine can also go from freezer or refrigerator right to the oven for easy make-ahead preparation.